 I am an Associate Professor in the English department at Concordia University, and Affiliate Faculty in the department of Communication Studies, the Mel Hoppenheim School of Cinema, and the Centre for Interdisciplinary Studies in Society and Culture.
 I teach courses on contemporary literature, video games, and, at the graduate level, media archaeology, media history, and research methods.
 My current courses include Media Archaeology (January 2020) and Video Games and/as Theory (January 2020).

 Editing and Design

-From 1998 to 2002, I was the senior editor at Coach House Books, the famous Canadian literary small press and the first press in the world to simultaneously publish full-text editions of its entire frontlist online and in paper.
-I’ve also served on the Board of Wilfrid Laurier University Press, and I still do the odd editorial and/or design project for Coach House or other small presses.
-The most recent of these were Jon Paul Fiorentino‘s The Theory of the Loser Class, Brian J. Davis‘s Portable Altamont, and The Alphabet Game: a bpNichol reader, all from Coach House.
+From 1998 to 2002, I was the senior editor at Coach House Books, the first press in the world to simultaneously publish full-text editions of its entire frontlist online and in paper.
+I’ve also served on the Board of Wilfrid Laurier University Press, and done a few odd editorial and/or design project for Coach House and other small presses.
+The most recent of these are Laura Broadbent’s Oh There You Are I Can’t See You Is It Raining?, Steve McCaffery’s Verse and Worse: New and Selected Poems 1989-2009, and The Alphabet Game: a bpNichol reader, which I co-edited with Lori Emerson.